MarcusElwin/MarcusElwin.github.io/ds-with-mac/content/_index.md

 ---
 title: Welcome to DS with marc
 subtitle: I'm a Data Scientist turned Product Manager, that works with ML / AI powered data products.
-On this website a will share my thoughs, learning and inspirations.
+On this website I will share my thoughs, learning and inspirations.
 All opinions here are my own.
-seo_title: Hugo Liftoff | Hugo theme for creators
+seo_title: DS with Marc | A blog about data products

 primary_cta_page: "about"
 secondary_cta_page: "posts"